jlm429/bettermdptools/readme.md

 env = gym.make('FrozenLake8x8-v1')
 V, pi = VI().value_iteration(env.P)
 ```
-PI and VI return the final state-value function and final policy pi.
+PI and VI return the final state-value function V and final policy pi.

 The default parameters for VI and PI are:
 ```